-- 1. Complete the required certification training that include an orientation to the School's curriculum, policies, and procedures. - Develop a clear Learning Plan Agreement with the student concerning performance expectations.
-These expectations must be stated in terms of behavioral learning goals, methods of achievement, and standard of measurement through using the Learning Plan Agreement/Comprehensive Skills Evaluation; - Provide at least one hour a week for individual supervision with the student or a combination of individual and group supervision that combined totals at least one hour per week.
-Group supervision alone cannot be a substitute for individual supervision; - 4.
-Provide feedback to the student concerning their performance in writing on an ongoing basis, including completing the end of semester student evaluation each semester.
+- 1. Complete the required certification training including an orientation to the School's curriculum; - 2.
+Develop a clear learning contract with the student concerning performance expectations.
+These expectations must be stated in terms of behavioral learning goals, methods of achievement, and standard of measurement through using the Learning Plan Agreement/Comprehensive Skills Evaluation;

+- 3. Provide at least one hour a week for individual supervision with the student or a combination of individual and group supervision that combined totals at least one hour per week.
+Group supervision cannot be a substitute for individual supervision; - 4.
+Provide feedback to the student concerning his/her performance in writing on an ongoing basis, including completing the end of quarter student evaluation every quarter.
 If the Field Instructor and/or Preceptor has any concern about any aspect of the student's performance, professionalism, adherence to the NASW Code of Ethics, etc., the assigned field liaison should be notified immediately to discuss concerns and assist in the plan of correction; - 5.
-Make available or develop specific practice opportunities that will enable the student to fulfill the expectations of the Learning Plan Agreement(LPA); - 6.
-Inform both student and Faculty Liaison about any unusual opportunities, conditions, or problems at the earliest possible convenience; evaluate student progress on an ongoing basis; and, involve the student in the preparation of these evaluations.
+Make available or develop specific practice opportunities that will enable the student to fulfill the expectations of the Learning Plan Agreement (LPA); - 6.
+Inform both student and Faculty Liaison about any unusual opportunities, conditions, or problems at the earliest possible convenience; evaluate student progress on an ongoing basis; and involve the student in the preparation of these evaluations.

-Some CSUSB requirements may be waived in special circumstances.
+CSUSB requirements can be waived in special circumstances.
 In such situations, close supervision of the Field Instructor must be provided by the faculty liaison and the arrangement must have the advanced approval of the Director of Field Education and/or designated Field Coordinator.

-Occasionally, a CSUSB faculty member is designated to provide Field Instruction for a student.
+In rare cases, a CSUSB faculty member is designated to provide Field Instruction for a student.
 This occurs when an agency does not have a field instructor who meets the university requirements or does not have an employee who meets the criteria available to provide the field instruction.
-In such a case, the CSUSB Field Faculty or a staff hired through the Title IV-E grant funded program, agrees to provide the social work perspective BUT the agency will RETAIN responsibility for supervision and oversight for all student activities and cases.
+In such a case the CSUSB Field Faculty or a staff hired through the Title IV-E grant funded program agrees to provide the social work perspective BUT the agency will RETAIN responsibility for supervision and oversight for all student activities and cases.